x93bd0/effnes/README.md

 # Core Packages
 ## effnes-cpu

-Currently, this is the only package that it's already implemented and almost* fully usable.
-It's a memory-efficient implementation of the NES CPU (MOS6502 without _Decimal_ arithmetic).
-Also, it features an almost correct cycle emulation, and it's emulation behaviour is documented in the code.
+Currently, this is the only package that it's already implemented and fully usable.
+It's a memory-efficient oriented implementation of the NES CPU (MOS6502 without _Decimal_ arithmetic).
+Also, it features correct cycle emulation, and it's emulation behaviour is documented in the code.

-It's tested** against the [nestest][NESTEST_URL] CPU test, passing it with everything working as intended.
+It's tested against the [nestest][NESTEST_URL] CPU test, passing it with everything working as intended.
+See [this][TESTS_ISSUE] for checking if support for other tests has already been added.

-*: CPU emulation is still missing some illegal opcodes.

-**: Will be.

 <!--